 The borders in OnTimeZone.com were drawn primarily for road travelers.
-Little attempt was made to keep them accurate over roadless areas or over water for the benefit of offroad travlers, aviators or sailors.
+Little attempt was made for precision over roadless areas or over water for the benefit of offroad travlers, aviators or sailors.
 I did take care to keep the line on the correct side of any inhabited islands.

-Wherever the real time zone border follows an irregular boundary such as a river or a ridge, I did not try to exactly mimic the boundary - which would have taken a huge number of points.
+Wherever the real time zone border follows an irregular boundary such as a river or a ridge, I did not try to exactly mimic the boundary - which would have taken too many data points.
 Instead I generally tried to keep the line simple while not letting it touch or cross any roads except at the correct points where that road actually does cross or touch the real time zone boundary.
 So it may look a bit "low res" when you are zoomed way in, but there (hopefully) should be no instances where any part of a road is on the wrong side of a time zone border line.

 DISCLAIMER: Absolutely no representation is made that the data contained on this website is accurate.
 In fact, it is almost certainly inaccurate.
 Users are cautioned to make no use of this data that comprises any risk to health, finances or property.